rstudio/team-admin.rstudio.com/docs/rstudio_server_pro/install_rsp.md

 * Discuss architecture and some best practices

-## General requirements
+## Requirements

-### Configuration and sizing recommendations
+### Configuration and sizing

 The support article [Configuration and sizing recommendations](https://support.rstudio.com/hc/en-us/articles/115002344588-Configuration-and-sizing-recommendations) provides some guidelines on recommended server sizes.

-The answer is it depends, but in summary:
+The answer is it depends, but as a general guideline:

 Product                 | Minimum (CPU / Memory) | Recommended (CPU / Memory) |